-Whilst working on Nomansland, I became increasingly aware of the negative connotation that nudity has in the western society as either pornographic imagery or the unspoken truth: Something, that everybody possesses but no one dares to openly talk about.
-In the German language 'genitals' translates to 'shame': This man-made ’self-shame’ actively contributes to an omnipresent discomfort, a harsh judgement of others and especially oneself, based on ones bodily appearance.
-In many countries being nude in public even results in being a potential victim of physical or mental torture.
-I come to believe that forbidding and/or socially ridiculing bodily freedom leads to abrupt limitation of self-expression, resulting in more subtle, but similar torture.
-Nomansland in short, searches for a hypothetical place of perfect equalisation against stereotypical judgement of qualities, which make each individual person unique.
-The project has additionally been inspired by the death of my grandfather in early 2017 which highly influenced my practice at the time and shaped Nomansland even more into an emotional journey, which it was for me from the very start.
+Whilst working on Nomansland, I became increasingly aware of the negative connotation of nudity and sexuality as either pornographic or forcefully secretive: Something, that everybody equally possesses, yet rarely dares/is allowed to openly share.
+In the German language 'genitals' translates to 'shame': This manmade 'self-shame', by definition, actively contributes to an omnipresent discomfort, the fear of harsh judgement/censorship through others and especially oneself, based on one's bodily appearance in comparison to societal standards.
+In many countries, being nude in public even results in the risk of becoming the potential victim of physical or mental punishment.

+Throughout the collaboration with various people from all-over the world and observation of cultural concepts in the last 6 years, Nomansland grew to not only question the societal understanding of nudity, but also other equally restricting concepts such as tradition, culture, and religion.
+Nomansland in short, searches for a hypothetical place of perfect equalization against stereotypical judgement of both naturegiven and self-expressive qualities whilst removing artificially created fears, induced by societal boxthinking.
+The project has additionally been inspired by the death of my grandfather in early 2017 which highly influenced my practice and shaped Nomansland even more into an emotional journey, which it was for me from the very start.

 'Through more than 15 years of taking photographs, I have come to realize the value of portraying people and places the way they are, not how they like to disguise themselves.' - Nomansland is the cause and result of this realization, and hence far outgrew the notion of a photographic project into an attitude towards life itself."